-4.2.5 Rapid Spanning Tree Protocol (RSTP)
+3.1.5 Rapid spanning tree protocol (RSTP)

-Upgradeable monitored devices include two Ethernet Ports that work together as an internal Ethernet Bridge.
-One of these ports can be used to connect the IMD to an existing network or both ports can be used at the same time to connect one IMD to another in a daisy-chain configuration.
+Upgradeable monitored devices, built with the IMD-03E or built with the IMD-3E, include two Ethernet Ports that work together as an internal Ethernet Bridge.
+One of these ports can be used to connect the IMD to an existing network or both ports can be used at the same time to connect one IMD to another in a daisy chain configuration.